Local SEO: 7 Strategies to Conquer the Map Pack

 2. Right-click and select “View Source”

-3. Ctrl-F or ⌘-F (Mac) and enter their primary category, which is listed on their GBP.
+3. Ctrl-F or ⌘-F (Mac), enter their primary category listed on their GBP.
 Any additional phrases after the primary category are secondary categories!

-Building a strong GBP isn’t complicated or time-consuming – the secret lies in maintenance and ensuring that it always remains accurate and optimized.
+Building a strong GBP isn’t complicated or time-consuming—the secret lies in maintaining it and ensuring that it remains accurate and optimized.

-On-page signals account for just under 20% of your Map Pack ranking, so they deserve their fair share of attention.
+On-page signals account for 15% of your Map Pack ranking, so they deserve their fair share of attention.

-At the top of the list is your webpage title tag.
-Your title tag acts as a descriptor and a differentiator for a webpage, telling Google exactly what makes your webpage unique within the context of your website and when compared to other search results.
+At the top of the list is your metadata, specifically your webpage title tag.
+Your title tag acts as a descriptor and a differentiator for a web page, telling Google exactly what makes your page unique within the context of your website and when compared to other search results.

 Using relevant and descriptive title tags is essential to earning a spot in Google’s top three local search results.